matiasdsalerno/parser/readme.md

 ```
 java -cp "parser.jar" com.ef.Parser --accesslog=/path/to/file --startDate=2017-01-01.13:00:00 --duration=hourly --threshold=100
 ```
-Make sure you have in the same directory of the jar the properties file named `parser.properties`
+Make sure you have in the same directory of the jar the properties file named `parser.properties`.
+There you can configure the DataBase Access
 ## Parameters
 The parameters are:
  - `accesslog` = Path to the access log file